melanieimfeld/Small-spatial-algorithms/readme.md

 O(n * m) or O(n + m) for the linear time implementation, see here: https://docs.lib.purdue.edu/cgi/viewcontent.cgi?article=1362&context=cstech

 ## 3) Convex Hull Gift Wrapping - Graham Scan
-A convex shape is one where all angles are less than 180 degrees.
+A convex shape is the smallest convex polygon / envelope for a set of points.
+Finding the convex polygons can be useful in many applications, such as geometric modelling or statistical visualization.

 ![GC](/images/gc-04.jpg)